KnpLabs/DoctrineBehaviors/README.md

 Callables are used by some listeners like blameable and geocodable to fill information based on 3rd party system.

-For example, the bleamable callable can be any symfony2 service that implements  `__invoke` method or any anonymous function, as soon as they return currently logged in user representation (which means everything, a User entity, a string, a username, ...).
+For example, the blameable callable can be any symfony2 service that implements  `__invoke` method or any anonymous function, as soon as they return currently logged in user representation (which means everything, a User entity, a string, a username, ...).
 For an example of DI service that is invoked, look at the `Knp\DoctrineBehaviors\ORM\Blameable\UserCallable` class.

 In the case of geocodable, you can set it as any service that implements `__invoke` or anonymous function that returns a `Knp\DoctrineBehaviors\ORM\Geocodable\Type\Point` object.